2020PB/police-brutality/reports/Oregon.md

 ### Man shot in eye with stinger pellet | June 26th

-Images show aftermath of protestor who was shot in the eye with a Stinger rubber pellet.
+Images show aftermath of protester who was shot in the eye with a Stinger rubber pellet.
 Additional screencap shows instruction for proper use state that it is necessary to keep trajectory low to avoid striking above the breast line - this suggests a misuse of riot rounds by officers.

 tags: shoot, rubber-bullet, protester